Converting 2D to 3D in NX: Part I

 - Extruding regions to Solids.

-Keep reading to learn more about converting 2D to 3D in NX…
+Keep reading to learn more about converting 2D CAD to 3D CAD in NX…

 PS: Before you proceed, you can download the file used for the purpose of demonstrating this workflow here.